sswam/allemande/README.md

 - Please contact the developer for help if you want to install and self-host Ally Chat.
 - Ally Chat uses both a webserver, and optionally home PCs or servers running GPU services.
 - The GPU services provide local LLMs (e.g. Llama 3.1) and image gen with SDXL.
-- A 24GB+ GPU (e.g., Nvidia 3090 or better) is recommended for running local models like Llama 3.1 (Ally, etc.) and SDXL (Illy, Hily) concurrently.
+- A 24GB+ GPU (e.g., Nvidia 3090 or better) is recommended for running local models like Llama 3.1 (Ally, etc.) and SDXL (Jily, Hily) concurrently.
 - If you use Windows, you will need to install Debian in WSL2, see [doc/windows.txt](doc/windows.txt) for details.
 - Refer to [doc/debian.sh](doc/debian.sh) for the main install guide.
 Do not run this script, copy-paste from it!
 - Ally Chat might also work with other Linux distros, and possibly on Mac, but this has not been tested.
 You will need to figure out the corresponding packages, etc.